GalDavid6/REST-API/README.md

 - Flask-JWT-Extended
 - Flask-SQLAlchemy

----

 #### Project Files

-- Main.py - the main program.
+- app.py - the main program.
-- Functions.py - all the functions the main needs.
-- WebDriverCFG - including all chromeoptions commands.
+- db.py - importing and creating SQLAlchemy object.
+- blacklist.py - set(object) of blocked user.
-- ConstVarPage - including all the const var for the program.
+- requirements.txt - List of all libraries needed to run the app.
+- models(folder) - OOP (Items, Stores, Users).
+- resource(folder) - Resources (Items, Stores, Users).

 ## How To Use